Actipro/WinForms-Controls/Documentation/topics/docking/tabstrip/extensible-rendering.md

 This object model allows for three levels of rendering customization.
 Choose which level of customization you wish to use:

-- Use Built-In Renderers As-Is - Use the built-in rendering styles without any changes, which include Metro Light, Metro Dark, Visual Studio, and Office for tool/document windows.
+- Use Built-In Renderers As-Is - Use the built-in rendering styles without any changes, which include several Metro, Visual Studio, and Office styles for tool/document windows.
 - Modify Properties on Built-In Renderers - Use the built-in renderers but modify the various properties on the renderers to easily create a customized appearance.
 - Create Custom Renderers - Implement the [ITabStripRenderer](xref:@ActiproUIRoot.Controls.Docking.ITabStripRenderer) interface or inherit our [TabStripRenderer](xref:@ActiproUIRoot.Controls.Docking.TabStripRenderer) class to do all the measuring and drawing of the controls and their elements yourself.